Skip to Content Skip to Search

 define_attribute( name, cast_type, default: NO_DEFAULT_PROVIDED, user_provided_default: true )

 This is the low level API which sits beneath attribute.
 It only accepts type objects, and will do its work immediately instead of waiting for the schema to load.
-Automatic schema detection and ClassMethods#attribute both call this under the hood.
 While this method is provided so it can be used by plugin authors, application code should probably use ClassMethods#attribute.

 name The name of the attribute being defined.
 Expected to be a String.